DEX3333/Completion-Exemplar-Card-v1/exemplar-card-v1.md

 - the page does not become a broad campaign or multi-template system
 - screenshots are privacy-safe
 - the artifact URL is directly reviewable

 ---

-# Output-Only Attestation

-This exemplar presents the finished public output and reviewable proof path only.

-It does not require private drafts, hidden coordination, wallet identifiers, private Discord material, or sensitive internal information.

-Review should be based on:

-- the public page
-- the submitted URL
-- the visible completion criteria
-- the proof-safe screenshots
-- the short completion note

----